MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

     - **Active directory details**:
         - **Domain name**: Enter the name of the domain that the domain controller is administering.
         - **DNS Server IP**: Enter the IP address of the DNS server that's providing the IP addresses to the resources in the domain from the previous step.
         - **OU Path**: Enter the organizational unit (OU) path to where you want to join the servers.
 This isn't a necessary field.
-If you leave it blank, it will assume the default value.
+If you leave it blank, it assumes the default value.
 Ensure that the value you enter is in the distinguished name format.
 For example: **OU=testOU,DC=domain,DC=Domain,DC=com**.

         :::image type="Active Directory details" source="media/create-operations-manager-managed-instance/active-directory-details.png" alt-text="Screenshot that shows Active Directory details for creating a SCOM managed instance.":::